Maletti Group: Raggruppamento Maletti

 The I Tank Battalion "M" (Major Victor Ceva) and the II Tank Battalion "M" (Major Eugenio Campanile) and their M11/39 tanks, landed in Libya on 8 July 1940 and transferred from the 32nd Tank Infantry Regiment in Italy to the command of the 4th Tank Infantry Regiment in Libya.
 The two battalions had an establishment of 600 men, 72 tanks, 56 other vehicles, 37 motorcycles and 76 trailers.
 The medium tanks reinforced the 324 L3/35 tankettes already in Libya.
 Raggruppamento Maletti (General Pietro Maletti) was formed at Derna the same day, with seven Libyan motorised infantry battalions, a company of M11/39 tanks, a company of L3/33 tankettes, motorised artillery and supply units as the main motorised unit of the 10th Army and the first combined arms unit in North Africa.

 Prelude

 Libyan Tank Command

 On 29 August, as more tanks arrived from Italy, the Comando carri della Libia (Libyan Tank Command) was formed under the command of General Valentino Babini, with three Raggruppamenti.
-Raggruppamento Aresca (Colonel Pietro Aresca) with the I Tank Battalion "M" and the 31st, 61st and 62nd Tank Battalion "L"s, Raggruppamento Trivioli (Colonel Antonio Trivioli), with the II Tank Battalion "M", less one company and the IX, XX, and LXI Tank Battalion "L"s and Raggruppamento Maletti with the LX Tank Battalion "L" and the remaining M11/39 company from the II Tank Battalion "M".
+Raggruppamento Aresca (Colonel Pietro Aresca) with the I Tank Battalion "M" and the XXI, LXII and LXIII Tank Battalion "L"s, Raggruppamento Trivioli (Colonel Antonio Trivioli), with the II Tank Battalion "M", less one company and the IX, XX and LXI Tank Battalion "L"s and Raggruppamento Maletti with the LX Tank Battalion "L" and the remaining M11/39 company from the II Tank Battalion "M".
 Raggruppamento Maletti became part of the Regio Corpo Truppe Coloniali della Libia (Royal Corps of Libyan Colonial Troops), with the 1st Libyan Division and the 2nd Libyan Division.